The journey to ABGT 200

 Almost a year ago I made some major life changes.
 I had gotten out of a long-term relationship, quit my job, and decided to move to Egypt to pursue a Master’s degree at the American University in Cairo.
 Quick change, including uprooting my life and moving to Cairo, caused me severe anxiety.
 What was I doing with my life?
 Why did I leave my friends, family, and a high quality of life in the State’s to be living alone in the developing world?

 The week I made the decision that that changed my life, I got attacked by a pack of rabid dogs and fell ill to a sinus infection.
 Following the infection, I holed myself up in my apartment for a week.
 I was on the brink of a severe breakdown, Jack Nicholson style, until I decided I to kick myself in the ass and get my shit together.

 The one constant in my life has always been music.
 Since I was old enough to make noises, music has always brought me happiness.
 I realized what I needed to do to come out of the dark abyss I had been wallowing in for several weeks—go to a show.

 I quickly knew exactly where I needed to be to pull myself out of the pathetic downward spiral I succumb to—Above & Beyond Group Therapy 200 (ABGT 200).
 Prior to my long-term relationship, music was my everything.
 I was a regular club kid.
 I frequently traveled around the world to go to shows: Miami Music Week, A State of Trance, Electric Daisy Carnival—you name it, I was there.
 For whatever reason, I limited myself when I got into a relationship.
-It was a choice I made, something I learned from, and something I will never do again.
-Point being, I recognized that if I wanted to regain my sanity, but more reconnected with my true self, I needed to make my journey back “home.”
+It was a choice I made, something I’ve learned from, and something I will never do again.
+I recognized that if I wanted to regain my sanity and reconnect with my self I needed to make my journey back “home.”

 Life is made of small moments